firedrakeproject/firedrake/docs/source/extruded-meshes.rst

 The OuterProductElement operator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create an Element compatible with an extruded mesh, one should use the ``OuterProductElement`` operator.
+To create an Element compatible with an extruded mesh, one should use
+the :py:class:`~ufl.finiteelement.outerproductelement.OuterProductElement`
+operator.
 For example,

 .. code-block:: python